Here are the nine best free social media marketing tools money can’t buy—because they’re free. So, why not give them a try?

 Whether you’re a bootstrapped start-up or an enterprise marketing department, you always have a budget.
 And all too often, it just doesn’t seem to be enough.

-But sometimes you can get something for nothing.
-Sometimes there’s a tool, network, platform, or service that doesn’t cost you a thing.
-And while they’re rare – very rare, usually – there are more than a few social media tools that qualify.
-Good tools, too
+But sometimes, you can get something for nothing.
+A social media marketing tool, network, platform, or service sometimes doesn’t cost you a thing.
+And while they’re rare— very rare, usually—there are more than a few social media tools that qualify.
+Good tools, too!

 So today, we’re going to go over some of our favorites.
-You may have a few yourself already – or have at least heard of them – but if you’re like most social marketers you aren’t even close to having them all.
-Let’s fix that.
+You may have a few yourself already (or have at least heard of them), but if you’re like most social marketers, you aren’t even close to having them all.

-If you don’t the answer to my innocent question, you’ll want to benchamrk the success of your Twitter account.
+If you don’t the answer to my innocent question, you’ll want to benchmark the success of your Twitter account.
 The Twitter Analytics Tool allows you to check your success against your top competitors.

-If you’re a social media manager, it’s a great way to provide data to your client for a social media audit.
+If you’re a social media manager, the Twitter Analytics Report Card is a great way to provide data to your client for a social media audit.

 Thankfully, Facebook works really well for that.